 Welcome to my portfolio!
 My name is Casey He, and I'm a senior at Northwestern University studying journalism, political science and legal studies.
 I'm currently a general assignment news intern at the Chicago Sun-Times.

-An aspiring journalist and storyteller, I'm especially interested in covering topics and issues at the crossroads of politics, business, technology and community.
+An aspiring journalist and storyteller, I'm especially interested in covering topics and issues at the crossroads of business, technology and politics, and about how policies impact local communities and everyday people.

-You can read some of my best work below.
+You can read some of my favorite stories below.
 Thanks for stopping by!

 What to know about PIT, the driving maneuver feds used in Southeast Side car chase